zzzuuu/zzzuuu.github.io/_pages/about.md

 ### Research

-My research investigates the function and evolution of novel appendages (such as legs, wings, tails and tongues), trying to understand why they are efficient and versatile.
+My research investigates the function and evolution of novel biomechanical systems (such as legs, wings, tails and tongues), trying to understand why they are efficient and how they are built, often at organism-environment interface and in predator-prey interactions.

-* Insect flight, and various controlled aerial maneuvers and gliding in arthropods.
+* Flight, gliding, and controlled aerial behaviors (in insects and other arthropods)
-* Mechanisms of appendage-mediated functions in organism-environment and predator-prey interactions.
+* Feeding biomechanics (salamanders, chameleons, and tadpoles)
+* Extreme maneuverability (whole-organism vs appendages)

 ----